Scott Maentz/Flickr

 by Emily Graham

-Trunk or treat events have grown in popularity in recent years, as families seek fun and safe alternatives to trick-or-treating door-to-door.
+Trunk or treat events have grown in popularity over the last few years as families seek out fun and safe alternatives to trick-or-treating door-to-door.
 This article covers the basics of holding a trunk or treat event at your school.

 What Is a Trunk or Treat?